 Average museum entry: $15-20, but keep in mind many have pay-as-you-wish admission

-So there you have it — 5 days in New York!
+So there you have it — my ultimate, 6000+ word plus 5 days in New York itinerary!
+I’ll stop now before my fingers fall off.
 If you have a 6th day, I recommend checking out the Bronx — see a game at Yankee Stadium, visit the New York Botanic Garden, or stroll along the real Little Italy along Arthur Avenue.
+I have a whole lot more ideas covered in my 37 ways to get off the beaten path in NYC post.

 I hope you enjoyed this exhaustive, exhausting itinerary to seeing New York in 5 days.
 It’s taken me nearly two years to feel like I had enough distance from the city to write out a comprehensive guide that I think first-timers, as well as repeat visitors, will enjoy.